mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void ForceEOD()

-Forces the end of data (EOD) for the file.
+Forces the end of data (EOD) for the file that the FileAdapter is working with.

 ```cs
 void ForceEOD()